mcuntz/pyjams/docs/source/index.rst

      - Position arrays of subplots to be used with add_axes
    * - :func:`~pyjams.readnetcdf.readnetcdf`
      - Read variables from netCDF file
+   * - :func:`~pyjams.rhair2eair`
+     - Partial pressure of water vapour from relative humidity and temperature
    * - :func:`~pyjams.rhair2vpd`
      - Air vapour pressure deficit from relative humidity and temperature
    * - :func:`~pyjams.romanliterals.roman2int`